 This module offers you a foundation in the theory and best practice of project management and develops the practical skills of how to plan, implement and control projects.
 It examines the system perspective on management and takes a practically oriented overview of the nature and purpose of project management and its key functions, including scope, time, cost and quality.
 The role and qualities of the Project Manager and the composition of the team are also examined.
 The material and approach in the module incorporates worldwide best practices from major professional bodies: the PMI Body of Knowledge, APM Body of Knowledge and PRINCE2.

 It is focused on transferable skills for boosting your professional development and employability: practical problem solving and decision making in conditions of uncertainty and ambiguity; planning capability; and adaptability to work in different contexts – attributes highly valued by employers.

 Business now competes on a global stage where marketers can do much more with small budgets, shrinking the historic chasm between SMEs and large enterprise.
 Creative marketing that grabs the attention of the ever-changing needs of the consumer takes careful planning.
 International Marketing Planning provides you with the fundamental building blocks to manage an organisation’s marketing function.
 By establishing an organisation’s current market position, unpacking their value offering to consumers and formulating a plan to meet strategic marketing objectives, the marketing planning process provides a creative framework to drive organisational success.

 Professional Inquiry Project

-The Professional Inquiry Project allows students to demonstrate their understanding of management within the field of their degree.
-It is an individual and independent project in which students can bring together and apply their learning from the programme to help to solve a chosen business problem or challenge, a real-world issue or a research topic.
-Through bringing together learning from across their degree programme, students can demonstrate their knowledge and understanding of management within their field and its application to organisations.
+The Professional Inquiry Project allows you to demonstrate your understanding of management within the field of your degree.
+It is an individual and independent project in which you can bring together and apply your learning from the programme to help to solve a chosen business problem or challenge, a real-world issue or a research topic.
+Through bringing together learning from across your degree programme, you can demonstrate your knowledge and understanding of management within your field and its application to organisations.